Retloldin/spiderfoot/README.md

 [CIRCL.LU](https://www.circl.lu/)|Obtain information from CIRCL.LU's Passive DNS and Passive SSL databases.|Free API [CleanBrowsing.org](https://cleanbrowsing.org/)|Check if a host would be blocked by CleanBrowsing.org DNS content filters.|Free API
-[CleanTalk Spam List](https://cleantalk.org)|Check if a netblock or IP address is on CleanTalk.org's spam IP list.|Free API [Clearbit](https://clearbit.com/)|Check for names, addresses, domains and more based on lookups of e-mail addresses on clearbit.com.|Tiered API
-[CloudFlare DNS](https://www.cloudflare.com/)|Check if a host would be blocked by CloudFlare DNS.|Free API [CoinBlocker Lists](https://zerodot1.gitlab.io/CoinBlockerListsWeb/)|Check if a domain appears on CoinBlocker lists.|Free API [CommonCrawl](http://commoncrawl.org/)|Searches for URLs found through CommonCrawl.org.|Free API
+[CleanTalk Spam List](https://cleantalk.org)|Check if a netblock or IP address is on CleanTalk.org's spam IP list.|Free API [CloudFlare DNS](https://www.cloudflare.com/)|Check if a host would be blocked by CloudFlare DNS.|Free API [CoinBlocker Lists](https://zerodot1.gitlab.io/CoinBlockerListsWeb/)|Check if a domain appears on CoinBlocker lists.|Free API [CommonCrawl](http://commoncrawl.org/)|Searches for URLs found through CommonCrawl.org.|Free API